cameron-raymond/Website/static/content/about/bottom-content.md

 Raymond, C. (2020, June). *Bridging or Bonding?
 Measures of Topic Centrality for Online Political Engagement.* International Network for Social Network Analysis Sunbelt Conference, Paris, FR.

+## Professional Affiliations

+**Trust & Safety Professional Association** (Affiliated Member).

+**The Young Researcher** (Editorial Board Member).
+The Young Researcher is a journal that introduces secondary school students to academic research and publishes their projects.

 ## Current Meme

 ![![Current meme](content/about/current-meme.png)](content/about/current-meme.webp)